anon590/distilled-self-critique/README.md

-# distilled-self-critique
+# distilled Self-Critique
-Code for the paper "Distilled Self-Critique of LLMs with Synthetic Data: a Bayesian Perspective".
+Code for the paper "Distilled Self-Critique of LLMs with Synthetic Data: a Bayesian Perspective", https://arxiv.org/abs/2312.01957

 ## Synthetic Data Generation (self-critique)